bryanwhiting/blog/book-review/dune-messiah.md

 Questions:
 - where is Gurney?
 - What is a stone burner?
-- Why did he go to Othiel's house to get the dwarf?
+- Why did he go to Othiem house to get the dwarf?
+- "It's easy to confuse clear thinking with correct thinking.
+Was there a flaw in the Tleliaxieu logic?
+- What was the detailed plan of the dwarf?
+	- kill Chaney, restore her body as a ghola and relinquish is throne
+- What's the relationship of the dwarf with

 2024-01-10